DaveCosta/Iris-jvm/README.md

 # Iris-jvm
-A java version of the Iris repository.
+The java version of the Apache Iris Project.

 ## Synopsis